Allow collaboration on merge requests across forks

 First, you need to get the changes that the merge request has introduced.
 Click the Check out branch button that has some pre-populated commands that you can run.

-Use the copy to clipboard button to copy the first command and paste them in your terminal:
+Use the copy button to copy the first command and paste them in your terminal:

 git fetch firstname.lastname@example.org:thedude/awesome-project.git update-docs git checkout -b thedude-awesome-project-update-docs FETCH_HEAD

 This will fetch the branch of the forked project and then create a local branch based off the fetched branch.